Root strikes but Ashes hopes hang in the balance

 With Australia 113-4 overnight, Labuschagne began on 44 and Marsh one.
 Though Labuschagne took a painful blow on the finger from a Wood bouncer, he was largely untroubled by England's short-ball plan.

 Marsh, usually so aggressive, was a calm foil.
-He has struck only four fours in a 107-ball stay and two of those came in successive deliveries from Chris Woakes.
+He has struck only four fours in a 107-ball stay and two of those came in successive deliveries from Chris Woakes, who spent time off the field suffering from stiffness.

 When Root came on, Labuschagne lofted two sixes over long-on, but also flashed an edge off an arm-ball past slip Zak Crawley when he was on 93.